Tomáš Kubica

 • /ask, /fork, /resume consciously, /compact carefully

-• Subagents only for independent work
+• Subagents only for independent work; discovery/search subagents are a promising direction

 • Measure in CI and ask the agent for self-improvement